Maria Teixeira - Obituary

 Born in Portugal, she was the daughter of Jose and Delfina (Rocha) Ferreira.
 Maria was a homemaker for most of her life.

-In addition to her husband, Maria is survived by her son, Jose, daughter, Paula, and son-in-law, Kevin.
+In addition to her husband, Maria is survived by her son, Jose, daughter, Paula, son-in-law, Kevin, and her loving dog, Taco.

 Cremation will be private.